 Although 1896 marked the first official staging of the modern Olympic Games, Olympic-like festivals and revivals had been organized on a local level in England much earlier.
 The most important in the revival of the Games was the annual festival at Much Wenlock, Shropshire, started in 1850 by Dr. William Penny Brookes.
-As a logical extension to his annual games, Brookes organized the Shropshire Olympian Association in 1861, which led to the founding of the National Olympian Association four years later (Young, 1996).
+As a logical extension of his annual games, Brookes organized the Shropshire Olympian Association in 1861, which led to the founding of the National Olympian Association four years later (Young, 1996).

 The current International Olympic Committee's founding conference for the modern Olympic Games was held in 1894.
-Pierre de Coubertin, a young French physical educator who was influenced by Brookes' vision of an International Olympic Games, Professor William Sloane of Princeton University, and Charles Herbert, Secretary of the (British) Amateur Athletics Association, were the initiating forces behind this meeting, which they dubbed an "international athletic congress."
-More than 70 attendees representing 37 amateur athletic clubs and associations from at least a dozen different nations came to the congress.
-The primary focus of the congress was the meaning and application of the concept of amateurism.
-De Coubertin, inspired by the English Olympic revivals, the Victorian notion of character development through sport, and an international peace movement, argued for an Olympic festival at the meeting.
-These Games, he suggested, would be held every four years, in rotating sites, and participants would be amateur athletes.
+Pierre de Coubertin, a young French physical educator who was influenced by Brookes' vision of an international Olympic Games, Professor William Sloane of Princeton University, and Charles Herbert, Secretary of the (British) Amateur Athletics Association, were the initiating forces behind this meeting, which they dubbed an "international athletic congress."
+More than 70 attendees representing 37 amateur athletic clubs and associations from at least a dozen different nations attended the congress.
+The primary focus of the congress was the meaning and application of amateurism.
+De Coubertin, inspired by the English Olympic revivals, chivalry, Victorian notions of character development through sport, and the notion of an international peace movement, argued for an Olympic-like festival at the meeting.
+These Games, he suggested, would be held every four years, in rotating sites, and participants would need to be chivalrous athletes-men who competed with grace and for the honor of their club and country.
 He proposed that the first Games be held in Paris in 1900.
-So receptive were the attendees that they voted to convene the Olympic Games in 1896 in Athens.
-Greece.
+So receptive were the attendees that they voted to convene the Olympic Games earlier, in 1896 in Athens, Greece.

 The first modern Olympic Games were a nine-day event and drew 311 athletes from 13 nations.
 The participants were exclusively amateurs.
 Most entrants were college students or athletic club members, because the concept of national teams had not yet emerged.
 Clubs such as the Boston Athletic Association, the Amateur Athletic Association, and the German Gymnastics Society sent the largest delegations.
 Spectators filled the newly built Panathinaiko Stadium to watch the Games, which featured nine sports: cycling, fencing, gymnastics, lawn tennis, shooting, swimming, track and field, weight lifting, and wrestling (Ministry of Culture-General Secretariat for Sports, 1998).
-For several Olympic Games following (Paris, St. Louis), the event floundered and did not hit solid footing until, not surprisingly, London hosted the Olympic Games in 1908.
-The Olympic Games are discussed in more detail in the chapter on international sport.
+For several Olympic Games following (Paris, St. Louis), the event floundered.
+The Games did not hit solid footing until, not surprisingly, London hosted them in 1908.